Psmths/windows-forensic-artifacts/file-activity/detectionhistory.md

  - The process responsible for the file's creation

 In the event that the malicious item is a registry key, the registry key will be present in this artifact.

+More detailed information regarding the structure of this artifact can be found [here](https://github.com/libyal/dtformats/blob/main/documentation/Windows%20Defender%20scan%20DetectionHistory%20file%20format.asciidoc).